 HOWTO enable 10-bit color on Linux

-Modern monitors and AMD graphics cards support 10-bit color.
-It's not enabled by default on GNU/Linux distributions.
-Enabling it is just a matter of having one line with
+The combinations of modern monitors and Intel integrated graphics, or AMD graphics cards, support 10-bit color on Linux.
+It is not enabled by default on GNU/Linux distributions.
+Enabling 10-bit color is just a matter of having one line with

 Example configuration file